Best Restaurants in Asheville

 This France-meets-Appalachia bistro is great any time of day, but on Sunday afternoons it’s transcendent, beginning with the fantastic bloody mary topped with pickled cabbage.

 Owners Josiah and Shannon McGaughey, who started out with a pop-up and then a food truck at local Burial Brewery, have created a bright, art-filled space for showcasing Josiah’s inspired plates.
-Soft, plump and just licked with wood flavor, delicately smoked oysters come draped in remoulade and caviar, a luxurious way to launch the morning.
+Soft, plump and tinged with wood flavor, delicately smoked oysters come draped in remoulade and caviar, a luxurious way to launch the morning.

 McGaughey loads buttery caramelized onions atop fluffy smashed potatoes.
 He uses spoonfuls of crème fraîche to amplify the pleasure of a honey-brûléed grapefruit.
 He treats custardy scrambled eggs and smoked salmon to a scrumptious dose of caper cream, and his garlicky house sausage has the loamy texture of the best boudin noir.
 But the standout is the soufflé omelette.
 Puffed up like egg foo young, stuffed to the gills with extravagant crab Newberg, and strewn with a meadowful of tiny herbs and flowers, it’s an automatic classic.
-Dinner and Sunday brunch only.
-Closed Sunday evening and Mondays.
+Dinner and Sunday brunch only; closed Sunday evening and Mondays.
 Reservations recommended. $45 with drinks.

 348 Depot St. Tel.
 (828) 225-3497